 Peter is an independent investor focusing on investments in digital media technology companies.
 From 1999 through 2003, he was a Venture Partner with Redpoint Ventures, a Silicon Valley venture capital partnership.
 From 1997 to 1999, he held the same position with Institutional Venture Partners.
 He has served on the board of directors of several public and private companies.
-In addition to his position at Dolby, Peter currently serves as a director of GoPro, Jaunt, and Pandora.
+In addition to his position at Dolby, Peter currently serves as a director of GoPro.
 He is also a member of the board of trustees of the Berklee College of Music.

 Peter founded Digidesign, Inc., in 1984 and served as its President, CEO, and Chairman through the company's initial public offering in December 1993, and subsequent merger with Avid Technology in January 1995.
 Peter served as the General Manager of Digidesign and Executive Vice President of Avid until May 1996.
 Previously, he worked for Dolby Laboratories and holds a BA degree from the University of California, Berkeley.

 Micheline Chau joined the Dolby board of directors in 2013.
 Formerly the President, Chief Operating Officer, and Chief Financial Officer of Lucasfilm Ltd., she brings significant experience in the entertainment industry to Dolby.